UKPLab/CARE/docs/source/for_developers/frontend/basic/basic.rst

    download
    editor
    form
-   icons
+   icon
    modal
    navigation
    table
+   service

 -----

 Button
 ------
-The button component provides a consistent wrapper around the native ``<button>`` element with support for labels, optional icons, and integrated statistics events (see :doc:`../stats` ).
+The button component provides a consistent wrapper around the native ``<button>`` element with support for labels, optional icons (see `Bootstrap Icons <https://icons.getbootstrap.com>`_), and integrated statistics events (see :doc:`../stats` ).
 Use it in modals, forms, or dashboards to keep actions consistent across CARE.

 .. code-block:: html